-The recently adopted Gas Regulation on conditions for access to natural gas transmission networks includes Articles in relation to gas balancing and imbalance charges.
-These specify high level requirements for gas balancing regimes including for example the need to ensure that rules are fair and non-discriminatory guidelines.
+The Gas Regulation1 (which came into force on 1 July 2006), sets out conditions for access to natural gas transmission networks and includes Articles in relation to gas balancing and imbalance charges.
+These specify high level requirements for gas balancing regimes including for example the need to ensure that rules are fair and non-discriminatory.

-The GGPGB represents ERGEG's advice to the European Commission on its interpretation of Article 7 of the Gas Regulation.
-The purpose of the GGPGB is to provide more detailed guidance to both Transmission System Operators (TSOs) and the relevant regulatory authority in the design of gas balancing mechanisms.
-This is to help ensure that the mechanisms maintain the safe, efficient and reliable operation of the network and that the rules are designed and applied in a fair, non-discriminatory and transparent manner and are based on objective criteria.
+The purpose of the ERGEG Guidelines of Good Practice for Gas Balancing (GGPGB) is to provide more detailed guidance to both Transmission System Operators (TSOs) and the relevant National Regulatory Authority (NRA) on the design of gas balancing mechanisms.
+This is to help ensure that the mechanisms maintain the safe, secure, efficient and reliable operation of the network and that the rules are based on objective criteria and designed and applied in a fair, non-discriminatory and transparent manner.
+The GGPGB is applicable from its publication date (15th December 2006) and compliance is fully requested by 1 April 2007.